riverbed/steelscript-vm-config/USAGE.rst

 To help cleanup permissions, the bash function ``appfwk_clean_perms`` will come in handy.

-For simple edits to reports, its even easier to use the web-based editor found under the blue drop-down menu called "Edit Report".
+For simple edits to reports, it's even easier to use the web-based editor found under the blue drop-down menu called "Edit Report".
 This will be visible when viewing any report page.